 The TM0, TM1 bits define the operating mode.
-The event count mode is used to count external events, which implies that the clock source comes from an external (TMR0/TMR1 is connected to PC4/PC5) pin.
+The event count mode is used to count external events, which implies that the clock source comes from an external pin.
 The timer mode functions as a normal timer with the clock source coming from the instruction clock.
 The pulse width measurement mode can be used to count the high or low level duration of an external signal (TMR0/TMR1).
 The counting method is based on the instruction clock.